ezsetup/ezsetup/README.md

 1. Install VirtualBox and Vagrant;
 2. (Optional) Copy `.env.example` file to `.env` and fill in necessary fields;
-3. Run `vagrant up` in your project root directory;
+3. Run `vagrant up` in your project root directory (Windows users need to run this command as administrator to avoid the symlink error);
 4. You can file your credentials in the `.env` file in your project root directory.

 ## With Docker